What Are Whales Doing With Snowflake

 What The Experts Say On Snowflake:

+- Credit Suisse has decided to maintain their Outperform rating on Snowflake, which currently sits at a price target of $465.0.

+- JMP Securities has decided to maintain their Market Outperform rating on Snowflake, which currently sits at a price target of $385.0.

-- Goldman Sachs has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $390.0.
+- Rosenblatt has decided to maintain their Neutral rating on Snowflake, which currently sits at a price target of $380.0.

 - Barclays has decided to maintain their Equal-Weight rating on Snowflake, which currently sits at a price target of $393.0.